 This song relates love to success.
 It describes a world where big cigars and deluxe hotels can get you someone stunning in your arms.

 Coasting through life is dangerous.
-You can rely on old man’s money, Hall said to a wealthy intending lover who was too occupied in burning-through Dad’s cash to be engaged in a meaningful relationship.
+Hall said you can rely on old man’s money to a wealthy intending lover who was too occupied in burning Dad’s cash to be engaged in a meaningful relationship.

 Prince sings on this soul groove that you must balance your spiritual checkbook instead of worrying about your bank account.
 This song painted money as something that results in greed and war.

 Danny is Loggins’s brother, whom he sings from his perspective about having money, settling down, and starting a family.
-In the song, the narrator told his wife that she brings tears of joy in his eyes as he rises in the morning.
+In the song, the narrator tells his wife that she brings tears of joy to his eyes as he rises in the morning.
 But at some point, he will have to cease crying and look for money.

 Kanye, alongside Jamie, makes a case for women sticking with their broke men with the hope of them making it one day.
 Jamie Foxx won an oscar by making a Ray Charles impression in the song.
 This song was a banger and is still played constantly in bars and lounges.

 Lil Wayne celebrates getting cash with a unique absurdist glee on this 2008 hit.
 He calls himself Mr. Make-it-rain-on-the-hoes and then notifies everyone in the club to come along with an umbrella to shade them from the rains of dollars and jewels falling from the VIP section.

 Of course, the larger the number, the more the comma.
 Future has that lesson put down in this 2014 hit song, celebrating the delight of additions to cars, drugs, and guns.

 This song talks about the troubles that accompany making bank.
 Biggie talked about having feds on his back, tapping his phones, and living a large life before his life was cut short.
 Biggie had some of the best rap lyrics about money on this track